 To start, imagine waking up in a Balinese village.
 The morning air smells like flowers.
 You can hear birds singing.

-More importantly, your days will be filled with real, meaningful experiences, not just beautiful views.
+More importantly, we will fill your days with real, meaningful experiences, not just beautiful views.
 For example, you will learn about farming from local people.
 You will make eco-friendly crafts.
-Also, you will join projects that make a real difference.
+Additionally, you will have the opportunity to join projects that make a tangible difference.

 To start, this 7-day program is more than a trip.
 Instead, it is a journey of personal change.